Titosoft/titosoft.github.io/_drafts/2018-02-26-terraform-and-kvm.md

   devices: ['/']
 ```

+(All available parameters for cloudinit can be [found here] https://cloudinit.readthedocs.io/en/latest/topics/modules.html)

 - The configuration above creates an user called _ubuntu_ that will have SUDO access without password, an authorized key for passwordless access (**Note**: change it to your id_rsa.pub), it will also allow password access and the default password is _linux_.

 - The _package_ section will install _qemu-guest-agent_ package to provide us some facilities managing our VM.